 Motorcycles are so popular because they are affordable and fun to own.
 No matter how you use your motorcycle, the most crucial thing is your safety.
 There are various dynamics to motorcycle riding safety, and if you know all of them, you can be safer.

 Firstly, your safety gear is your first line of defense.
 Motorcyclists are far more likely to be hurt or killed than motorists in case of an accident.
 The quality of riding gear will play a huge role in determining how safe you will be.
+You can find this information and much more on a Harley-Davidson blog.

 How To Pick the Right Safety Gear